Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-impossible, or redundant protections against internal errors and security vulnerabilities; a good development system will let developers express such assumption, and it will, conversely, raise a flag if those parts of the system are exercised during test.
+impossible, or redundant protections against internal errors and security vulnerabilities; a good development system will let developers express such assumption, and it will, conversely, raise a flag if those parts of the system are exercised during tests.

 Sometimes, proofs are used instead of tests; they make it possible to verify a property of the code as applies to an infinite set of